Treaty of Orihuela: Conquest

 Islamic control spread greatly under the Umayyad caliphate.
-It had reached all the way to Western Africa in Maghrib where the Berbers lived.
+It had reached all the way to Western Africa in the Maghrib where the Berbers lived.
 These peoples fought hard and mostly retreated to the mountains while some clans from the main routes and plains of the coast submitted as dhimmis too or converted to Islam and at any case were promptly joined by the Arabs to their military machine.
 With their superior military arms and skills the caliphs were able to extend their control into Spain.

 The first notable Islamic conqueror to enter Spain was the Berber commander Tariq ibn Ziyad.
 Musá ibn Nusayr was the governor of Northern Africa under the caliph of that period, and it was he who ordered Tariq to make the initial surge into Spain via Gibraltar in spring of the year 711.
 Once in Gibraltar, Tariq took time to secure a base of operations for his forces and fortified it with a wall, among other defenses.
 As soon as this was accomplished, Tariq sent an invasion force to the city of Carteya (or Cartaja) and the district of Algeciras, and both were promptly subdued.
 In little more than two months, Tariq had worked his way steadily through the south of Spain; he began his plunge into central Spain in a battle with the Visigothic King Roderic at Wadi Bakkah.
 Here, Tariq defeated the army of Roderick against reportedly overwhelming odds.
-Tariq moved thence to the cities of Écija and Córdoba, effectively ignoring commands he had previously received from Musá to return to Africa or to remain stationary until the governor’s arrival in Spain.
+Tariq moved thence to the cities of Écija and Córdoba, effectively ignoring commands he had previously received from Musá to return to Africa or to remain stationary until the governor's arrival in Spain.
 After attacking and overpowering these cities, Tariq moved on with relative ease as far as Guadalajara, Spain.
 He quickly took control of Toledo and its surrounding territories before lack of reinforcements from Musá necessitated his withdrawal, whereupon he retreated to Toledo and remained there until Musá himself came to meet him with scorn and jealousy, demanding the spoils of the conquest.

 Shortly after Musá arrived in Toledo, the Caliph al-Walid ordered him and Tariq to appear in the royal court in Damascus to speak of their campaign in Spain.
-Upon Musá’s departure for Damascus, he abdicated his authority over the conquered regions to his son ‘Abd al-‘Aziz, who carried on his father’s and Tariq’s work.
+Upon Musá's departure for Damascus, he abdicated his authority over the conquered regions to his son ‘Abd al-‘Aziz, who carried on his father’s and Tariq’s work.
 It was ‘Abd al-‘Aziz who eventually reached the region of Murcia in his conquests, where he encountered and signed a treaty with the above mentioned Visigothic lord of the region, Theodemir.
 It was this treaty that became known as the Treaty of Tudmir, and the land of Murcia thereafter was known also as Tudmir.